 Every vehicle is different, and just because you might be a pro at driving your own car doesn’t mean you will automatically be a great driver in someone else’s car.
 There are differences between automatic cars and manual cars, old cars and new ones, etc. So whenever you get into a new vehicle, take the time to get to know it and warm yourself up in it before embarking on any long or complicated journeys.

-The bottom line is that all drivers, new or old, need to take the time to stay up to date with driving rules and regulations and to be as safe as they can be when out on the roads.
+The bottom line is that every new driver, and even experienced drivers, need to take the time to stay up to date with driving rules and regulations and to be as safe as they can be when out on the roads.